ArifulProtik/Todo-api/README.md

-# Todo Api
+# Todo REST api
-## A Traditional Multiuser Todo Api With Golang
+### A Traditional Multiuser Todo RESTFul Api With Golang and Postgresql

-A Basic Todo Api made With Awesome Golang, Postgresql.
 > Note: I have done this project for learning purpose only.
 ## Currently Working Features
 * Signup